hpxmlwg/hpxml/guide/source/software_developer/structure.rst

 ===========

 The ``Consumption`` node stores and represents the energy and/or water use of a building.
-It can contain high resolution electric smart meter data down to the fuel oil fill up that happens once or twice a year.
+It can contain high resolution electric smart meter data, the fuel oil fill up that happens once or twice a year, or more typically, monthly gas or electric bills.

 .. _extension-elements: